Process

 Communication

 Slack (or whatever you use) for fast-moving things.
 Email for decisions you want to find again in six months.
 A shared Notion, Linear, or Google Docs space.
-We use whatever you use, with no fuss.
+I use whatever you use, with no fuss.

-What we expect from you
+What I expect from you

 - One decision-maker who can say yes and no.